 Meet the Commissioner

 Here’s your opportunity to have a coveted one-to-one meeting with a commissioner!
 The commissioners come from major broadcasters and span a range of genres.
-There will also be a focus on Nations & Regions.

 Anyone is welcome to apply and pitch your TV idea.
 Successful applicants will be selected to meet one or more commissioners during the Creative Cities Convention (you must have a ticket to the convention to book your meeting).